Atlas Shrugged (Unabridged)

 By Ayn Rand

 Product DescriptionIn a scrap heap within an abandoned factory, the greatest invention in history lies dormant and unused.
 By what fatal error of judgment has its value gone unrecognized, its brilliant inventor punished rather than rewarded for his efforts?
 In defense of those greatest of human qualities that have made civilization possible, one man sets out to show what would happen to the world if all the heroes of innovation and industry went on strike.
 Is he a destroyer or a liberator?
 And why does he fight his hardest battle not against his enemies, but against the woman he loves?
-Tremendous in scope, breathtaking in its suspense, Atlas Shrugged is Ayn Rand's magnum opus, a premier moral apologia for capitalism--a defense that had an electrifying effect on millions of readers (and now listeners) who have never heard capitalism defended in other than technical terms.
+Tremendous in scope and breathtaking in its suspense, Atlas Shrugged is Ayn Rand’s magnum opus, an electrifying moral defense of capitalism and free enterprise which launched an ideological movement and gained millions of loyal fans around the world.
 AYN RAND (1905–1982) was born in Russia, graduated from the University of Leningrad, and in 1926 came to the United States where she was naturalized.
 Her first novel, We the Living, was published in 1936.
 With the publication of The Fountainhead in 1943, she achieved a spectacular and enduring success and her unique philosophy, objectivism, gained a worldwide following.